On the origin of multifrequency temporal and spectral variability in Ton 599: Results and Discussions

 \subsection{Flux distribution}

 The blazar light curve shows a range of variability on shorter to longer time scales.
 The cause of the variability can be accessed through the flux distribution study.
-The flux distribution helps us to probe the nature of variability whether it is caused by additive or multiplicative processes.
-A Gaussian flux distribution leans toward an additive process suggesting stochastic and linear variations.
-On the other hand, if the stochastic variations are non-linear then the log-normal flux distribution is expected which is nothing but the Gaussian distribution of the logarithmic flux values.
-The log-normal distributions are very common in AGNs, Gamma-ray Burst, and the galactic X-ray binaries \citep{10.1046/j.1365-8711.2001.04496.x, 10.1093/pasj/54.5.L69, 2020MNRAS.491.1934K} where the emission is dominated by the accretion disk.
-In a gamma-ray light curve of blazars \cite{2018RAA....18..141S} \& \cite{10.1093/mnras/stab369} have found that a single log-normal flux distribution is quite prevalent.
+The flux distribution helps us to probe the nature of variability, whether it is caused by additive or multiplicative processes.
+A Gaussian flux distribution leans toward an additive process, suggesting stochastic and linear variations \citep{2010LNP...794..203M}.
+On the other hand, if the stochastic variations are non-linear, then the log-normal flux distribution is expected, which is nothing but the Gaussian distribution of the logarithmic flux values \citep{Uttley_2005, 2010LNP...794..203M}.
+The log-normal distributions are very common in AGNs, Gamma-ray Burst, and the galactic X-ray binaries \citep{10.1046/j.1365-8711.2001.04496.x, 10.1093/pasj/54.5.L69, Shah_2018, 2020MNRAS.491.1934K, 2021MNRAS.502.5245P} where the emission is dominated by the accretion disk.
+However, in the case of blazars, the situation is completely different, where most of the emission is dominated by the jets.
+However, in some of the studies, people have shown that the disk and jet can have some possible connection in the case of a blazar when explored systematically and carefully.
+In this case, the idea is that the fluctuations or variability produced in the accretion disk can somehow travel to jets and modulate the jet variability, leaving its imprint on the emissions produced in the jets.
+Following this scenario, it is expected that the gamma-ray emission, which is surely produced in the jet, can have a log-normal flux distribution as expected in the case of emission produced in AGN or X-ray binaries.
+In a gamma-ray light curve of blazars \cite{2018RAA....18..141S} \& \cite{2021MNRAS.502.5245P} have found that a single log-normal flux distribution is quite prevalent.